python/cpython/Doc/library/asyncio-stack.rst

 .. versionadded:: 3.14

-.. function:: print_call_stack(*, future=None, file=None)
+.. function:: print_call_graph(*, future=None, file=None)

-   Print the async call stack for the current task or the provided :class:`Task` or :class:`Future`.
+   Print the async call graph for the current task or the provided :class:`Task` or :class:`Future`.

    The function recieves an optional keyword-only *future* argument.